taxguide/123hpcomsetup/docs/index.rst

 Why Should You Use 123.hp.com/setup?
 ------------------------------------

-Many people search the internet for HP printer drivers, but downloading software from unofficial websites can cause compatibility issues or install outdated drivers.
-HP recommends using **123.hp.com/setup** because it automatically provides the latest software designed for your exact printer model.
+Many users search for HP printer drivers on different websites.
+However, downloading software from unofficial sources can lead to installation errors, outdated drivers, or compatibility issues.

-The setup portal not only downloads the required printer driver but also installs HP Smart, an application that makes it easy to print, scan, check ink levels, update firmware, and manage your printer from one place.
-Using the latest software helps improve performance, increases security, and reduces common printing problems after Windows or macOS updates.

-If you've recently purchased a new HP printer or need to reinstall one after replacing your computer, downloading the software from the official setup page is the quickest and most reliable option.
+Using **123.hp.com/setup** ensures that you receive the latest software designed specifically for your HP printer model.
+This helps your printer work smoothly with Windows, macOS, Android, and iPhone devices.

+The official setup page also installs **HP Smart**, which makes printer setup and management much easier.
+From one application, you can print documents, scan files, check ink levels, and install firmware updates.

+Another advantage is improved security.
+Official HP software is regularly updated to fix bugs, improve performance, and support the latest operating system updates.

+Whether you're installing a brand-new printer or reinstalling an existing one, **123.hp.com/setup** provides the quickest and most reliable way to get your HP printer ready for everyday use.

 What You'll Need Before Installing Your HP Printer
 --------------------------------------------------